phpactor/phpactor/doc/vim-plugin.md

 ```

 <div class="alert alert-info">
-If you want VIM-like default mappings use the <a
+If you prefer not to define the mappings yourself the <a
 href="https://github.com/elythyr/phpactor-mappings">Phpactor Mappings</a>
-plugin.
+plugin provides good, VIM-like, defaults.
 </div>

 Configuration